eipp/smm-architect/docs/production-readiness-guide.md

 This document provides comprehensive guidance for the SMM Architect QA & Validation framework implementation, covering all aspects from development testing through production deployment validation.

+> **Database Source of Truth**: All persistent application data is stored in an AWS RDS PostgreSQL instance.
+Kubernetes deployments consume the RDS endpoint exported from Pulumi, making RDS the single source of truth for the platform.

 ## Table of Contents

 1. [Implementation Summary](#implementation-summary)